zuozhenggh/learning-library/security-library/database/data-safe/register-autonomous-database/register-autonomous-database.md

 3. Review the five tabs on the left side.

     - These tabs let you navigate to each feature in Oracle Data Safe.
-    - Security Assessment and User Assessment are now native in Oracle Cloud Infrastructure.
-Therefore, if you click either tab, you will be returned to Oracle Cloud Infrastructure.
+    - The Security Assessment and User Assessment features are now available in the Oracle Cloud Infrastructure Console.
+Therefore, if you click either tab, you are returned to Oracle Cloud Infrastructure.
-    - Data Discovery, Data Masking, and Activity Auditing are part of the Oracle Data Safe Console.
+    - The Data Discovery, Data Masking, and Activity Auditing features are part of the Oracle Data Safe Console.

     ![Side tabs in the Oracle Data Safe Console](images/side-tabs-data-safe-console.png "Side tabs in the Oracle Data Safe Console")